SixLabors/ImageSharp/README.md

 }
 ```

-For optimized access within a loop it is recommended that the following methods are used.
+For optimized synchronous access within a loop it is recommended that the following methods are used.

 1. `image.GetRowSpan(y)`
 2. `image.GetRowSpan(x, y)`